Integrated Health Scholars Program

-To increase the supply of social work professionals prepared to provide high-quality integrated behavioral health services in rural and other high need and high demand communities.
+To increase the supply of social work professionals prepared to provide high-quality integrated behavioral health services in rural and other high-need communities in Kansas and western Missouri.

 Integrated Health Scholars

-We provide a value-added educational experience for exceptional clinical MSW students at KU to develop knowledge and skills for interprofessional clinical practice and leadership in integrated health care.
+We provide a value-added educational experience for exceptional KU clinical MSW students residing in Kansas or Missouri to develop knowledge and skills for interprofessional clinical practice and leadership in integrated health care.
 Each year, we support approximately 28 Scholars who:

 - Receive a $10K scholarship during their specialization year (fall/spring)